aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetStartAngle/_index.md

 ## GetStartAngle function

-Gets the starting angle for the pie section, measured in degrees clockwise from the x-axis after calls Chart.Calculate() method.Applies to Pie chart.
+Gets the starting angle for the pie section, measured in degrees clockwise from the x-axis after calling the Chart.Calculate() method.Applies to Pie chart.

 ```go